 Dawn is Coming, Open Your Eyes

 I can’t tell you how much I love that movie, how important it is to me, and how much of an impact it’s had on my life.
-I think The Secret Life of Walter Mitty and The 4-Hour Workweek are the two biggest influences on building the future I’ve dreamed of and that I love so, so much.
+I think The Secret Life of Walter Mitty and The 4-Hour Workweek are the two biggest influences on building the future I’ve dreamed of and that I love so, so much – these were the two most inspiring things in my journey to becoming a digital nomad.

 So to celebrate my new life, I did one last painful thing (other than the requisite vaccinations for the more exotic destinations I’m visiting this year): I went and got a tattoo.